Lucky Lekgwathi

 Lucky Lekgwathi (born 1 August 1976 in Ga-Rankuwa, Gauteng) is a retired South African football defender who played and captained Orlando Pirates.
 He played for South Africa at the 2005 CONCACAF Gold Cup, at which South Africa were guests.

-He is arguably Orlando Pirates' most successful captain, having captained them to six major trophies in 2 seasons (2010/10 & 2011/12) making Pirates the only Double Treble Champions since the formation of the PSL.
+He is arguably Orlando Pirates most successful captain, having captained them to six major trophies in 2 seasons (2010/10 & 2011/12) making Pirates the only Double Treble Champions since the formation of the PSL.
 He was very instrumental in ending Orlando Pirates' 8-year league drought, scoring crucial goals in the process, most notably a winner against Supersport United.

-Many people call him 'Captain my Captain', possibly in reference to Walt Whitmans poem, O Captain!
-My Captain! the club skipper had a hugely impressive 2010/11 and 2011/12 season, as he played a significant role in helping Orlando Pirates dominate South African Football for two consecutive seasons.

-The veteran defender became the clubs' darling and an inspirational leader to the younger players in the squad.
-He knew how to steer the ship during tough times.

-His most notorious contributions which will forever last in the memories of the club's faithful, is the diving header he scored against Lamontville Golden Arrows F.C. in Durban in the last match of the 2011 season as Pirates went on to claim the league title after winning that match.

-He was also the goal scorer of an important goal away to SuperSport United still in the 2011 season, a goal that gave the club an important win which eventually led to the team winning the league in Durban.

-He was an important figure in Pirates' excellent Campaign in the African Champions League where the team finished as runners up in 2013.

-Lucky represented the South African National team 13 times.